-Enterprise fees are useful for producers and hubs who are working together: it allows costs associate with admin, packing, transport, sales and fundraising to be allocated to different parties.
+Enterprise fees are useful for producers and hubs who are working together.
+They allow costs associated with admin, packing, transport, sales and fundraising to be allocated to different parties.

-For example a hub may choose to add an enterprise fee of 10% to all the products they sell, to cover their administration costs (storage of products prior to distribution, salaries of people who manage and coordinate sales...)
+For example, a hub may choose to add an enterprise fee of 10% to all the products they sell to cover their administration costs (storage of products prior to distribution, staff costs etc).

-For producers selling their own products directly, these costs are already present in the price of the product, so applying Enterprise Fees may not seem necessary.
+For producers selling their own products directly, these costs are already present in the price of the product so applying Enterprise Fees may not be necessary.

 One of the many benefits to OFN customers is price transparency.
 Shoppers can see the percentage of an item's price assigned to admin, packing etc. This information is displayed by clicking on the pie chart next to the price of a product on the shop front:

 Before you move on you might like to have a look at a quick demonstration of setting up your first enterprise fee:

 - Go to 'Enterprise Fees' by clicking on Enterprises in the blue bar at the top of the page and then click Settings next to your enterprise.
 The Enterprise Fee page is found in the menu on the left hand side.

 - Click Create One Now (or Manage Enterprise Fees if you have already set one up).
 You will be directed to a page like this: